Cook, Learn, and Share to Fight Hunger.

 Tips

-• Choosing the Right Milk: Select the type of milk based on your dietary needs and preferences.
+• Choosing the Right One: Select the type based on your dietary needs and preferences.
 Skim milk is lowest in fat, whole milk is the richest, and 2% milk offers a balance of both.

 • Preventing Scorching: Heat milk gently over low heat and stir frequently to prevent scorching.

-• Substituting Milk: If a recipe calls for milk and you don’t have any, you can often substitute water, broth, or a non-dairy milk alternative.
+• Substituting: If a recipe calls for milk and you don’t have any, you can often substitute water, broth, or a non-dairy milk alternative.

-• Storing Milk: Keep milk refrigerated in an opaque container to protect it from light and preserve its freshness.
+• Storing: Keep milk refrigerated in an opaque container to protect it from light and preserve its freshness.

-The consumption of milk dates back to ancient civilizations, where humans domesticated animals like cows, goats, and sheep for their milk.
-Milk quickly became a staple food, providing essential nutrients and sustenance.
+Its consumption dates back to ancient civilizations when humans domesticated animals like cows, goats, and sheep for their milk.
+It quickly became a staple food, providing essential nutrients and sustenance.
 Over time, various cultures developed unique methods for processing and preserving milk, resulting in a wide array of dairy products that are enjoyed worldwide today.

 • Calcium: Crucial for building and maintaining strong bones and teeth.